GageCallahan/Callahan_Portfolio/MTG.md

 ## Wireframing Solutions

+For all of these solutions, I used the most recent tournament results (16 September, 2023).
+Notably this is not the same tournament as highlighted in the most recent article.
+However, due to the consistency of the chart the success of a visualization technique should be independent of the week the data was collected.

 ### Attempt 1: Pie Chart

 ![](IMG_0196.jpg)

+For this attempt I went against the class advice and used a pie chart.
+This made sense as a way to depict meta % as part of the whole.
+I tested a couple color pallets but ended up using a red/blue diverging scale for this one to see how it looked.
+I used the color to show the winrate information.
+This vis would benefit from tableau or a similar software that provided the popouts for more information.
+I wasnt thrilled with how the categories blended together here.

 ### Attempt 2: Colored Text Chart

 ![](IMG_0197.jpg)

+My second atttempt was to do the most basic approach and just combine all the information in to one text chart.
+For the Win rate and top 8 performances I used a reg-green variant of the diverging color scale.
+I think this simple approach would work pretty well for the websites articles as it is not a huge departure from the current design.
+Since this chart was not super interesing to me, I wanted to try something more exciting for the final visualization.

 ### Attempt 3: Circle Chart

 ![](IMG_0198.jpg)

+For this attempt I was inspired by Fluorish's parliament chart, where each seat is represented by its own circle.
+In this visualization, each circle represents one player using that deck in the tournament.
+I used the same red-green scale showing win percent and also used yellow circles to include information about the top 8.

 ### Attempt 4: Top 8 Flow

 ![](IMG_0199.jpg)

+My final visualization attempt was my favorite.
+This shows the progression of each deck as a portion of the field on the left as a stacked bar to the top 8 on the right as a standard text list.
+Color here is used for categorization and I chose colors that would MTG players would associate with that deck (ie Burn is fiery orange).

 ## Testing the Solution